SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ## Lists

-This functions are around because the interpreter needs them internally.
+These functions are around because the interpreter needs them internally.

 | Function          | Description                         |